 Developing Faster, More Affordable Ways to Identify E. coli Strains

-Each year, Escherichia coli strains infect people worldwide with a variety of serious infections, including urinary tract and bloodstream infections.
+Each year, Escherichia coli strains infect people worldwide with a variety of serious infections, including those involving the urinary tract and the bloodstream.
 While identifying these strains is a critical part of stemming E. coli outbreaks, the standard identification method – called multiple locus sequence typing (MLST) – can be time-consuming and expensive.

-The Weissman lab and its collaborators developed a faster, more economical method – a two-locus typing known as CH typing – of identifying E. coli strains.
+The Weissman Lab and its collaborators developed a faster, more economical method of identifying E. coli strains – a two-locus typing known as CH typing.
 This new method could improve public health officials’ ability to respond to E. coli outbreaks as quickly as possible.

 Tracking Carbapenem-Resistant Enterobacteriaceae